 The Asian Infrastructure Investment Bank (AIIB) is an international financial institution proposed by the government of China.
 The purpose of the multilateral development bank is to provide finance to infrastructure projects in Asia.
 This website is the official site of AIIB and it provides general information about the organization, such as member countries and latest news.

 The Central American Integration System is the largest financial institution in Central America and is focused on the promotion of integration as well as economic and social development in the region.
 The site provides links to member countries, financial information, and publications.
+Only available in Spanish.

 The website of Deutsche Bank Research provides the user with useful market information, quality macro-economical analysis, international news and headlines, as well as an extensive financial glossary.